 Latino students in Durham, N.C., public schools were subjected to pervasive discrimination throughout the school district.
 The Southern Poverty Law Center filed a federal complaint with the U.S. Department of Education Office for Civil Rights.
 The SPLC eventually reached an agreement with the Durham Public Schools system to end discriminatory practices that created this hostile environment for Latino students.

 The Forrest County Juvenile Detention Center in Mississippi was the site of numerous abuse allegations.
-Video footage from the facility showed youths being slammed into walls and beaten by staffers.
-When Disability Rights Mississippi (DRMS) attempted to provide the youths with services to protect them from further abuse, Forrest County officials prevented DRMS from having access to the youths.
+Security camera footage from the facility showed youths being slammed into walls and beaten by staffers.
+When Disability Rights Mississippi (DRMS) attempted to provide the youths with services to protect them from further abuse, Forrest County officials blocked access to them.
 The Southern Poverty Law Center and DRMS sued the county to force it to comply with federal law and allow DRMS access to the children.
+After county officials settled the suit by granting access, a second lawsuit was filed challenging the inhumane conditions found at the facility in Hattiesburg.
+County officials agreed to improve the conditions at the facility as part of a settlement agreement for the second lawsuit.

 Students in Birmingham, Ala., schools were sprayed with pepper spray as punishment for routine offenses.
 The Southern Poverty Law Center filed a federal lawsuit on behalf of district students to end the practice and other abusive and unconstitutional behavior.